 Does everyone in your apartment complex or neighborhood know every time you come and go because you have a screeching or whining car?
 Do you cringe before you start your car because you are scared of what sounds it will make?
 If you like getting your money’s worth out of your vehicles, then chances are you’ve been there before.
 I recently had this problem myself in my Dodge truck and decided to put BlueDevil to the test.
 Keep reading for the results!

 Noises a broken car makes:

-Generally, there are two different types of power steering systems commonly used in vehicles in the US today.
+Generally, there are three different types of power steering systems commonly used in vehicles in the US today.
 A pitman arm style system uses a rotary valve and steering gear to transfer the motion of your steering wheel into hydraulically powered motion of a pitman arm.
 The pitman arm then moves the steering linkage to turn your wheels.
 The other system is called a rack and pinion system.
 This system turns the motion of your steering wheel into the lateral movement of a steering rack which is used to move your steering linkage turning your wheels.
 Lastly, many new vehicles are being fitted with electric power steering systems to help increase fuel mileage.
 In all belt driven power steering systems, the pump is the same.
 In electric power steering systems, some use an electric motor to pressurize the fluid while others skip the hydraulic fluid and just use an electric motor.

 Usually your power steering system will develop a leak in the steering gear or rack rather than in the pump, so if you’re searching for a leak that would be the best place to start looking.